 Marmottan's incredible collection of First Empire arts and decoration showcases a diversity of mediums — paintings, drawings, engravings, miniatures, medals, sculptures, furniture, bronzes, and porcelain.
 He bequeathed at least 500 art works to other museums in France in addition to his collection now seen at the Marmottan Monet Museum

-This prestigious collection, donated by collector Daniel Wildenstein in 1980, has hundreds of pieces of illumination art from the Middle Ages and the Renaissance.
+This prestigious collection, largely filled with a donation by collector Daniel Wildenstein in 1980, has hundreds of pieces of illumination art from the Middle Ages and the Renaissance.
 Most of the collection focuses on French and Italian illuminations from the 15th and 16th century, as well as English and Flemish illuminations (13 to 16th centuries.
 (Ancien Régime refers to France from 1500 CE up to the Revolution.)

 Once a hunting lodge belonging to the Duke of Valmy during the First Empire, it was purchased in 1882 by a wealthy lawyer and businessman named Jules Marmottan.
 His son Paul later lived there and built an additional mansion in nearby Boulogne-Billancourt to house his private art collection that featured First Empire paintings (from the Napoleonic era).